 This was policy wonk material.

-Concluding his speech the Prime Minister returned to his stormy theme:
+Concluding this stormy Cameron speech, the Prime Minister returned to his stormy theme:

 I cannot predict how this crisis will end for others.
 And I cannot pretend that Britain will be immune from the consequences, either.
 But this I can promise: that we know what needs to be done and we are doing it.